It’s Deceitful, Fani-Kayode Carpets BBC Documentary On TB Joshua | African Examiner

-It’s Deceitful, Fani-Kayode Carpets BBC Documentary On TB JoshuaFeatured, Latest News, News Across Nigeria Monday, January 8th, 2024
+It’s Deceitful, Fani-Kayode Carpets BBC Documentary On TB JoshuaFeatured, Latest News, News, News Across Nigeria Tuesday, January 9th, 2024

 (AFRICAN EXAMINER) – Former Minister of Aviation, Femi Fani-Kayode, has refuted claims of the BBC documentary concerning the late televangelist Temitope Balogun Joshua describing the report as dirty lies.